 Selling online?
-The difference between e-commerce vs e-business might seem like an unimportant distinction for you to make, but a lot rides on knowing those differences!
+The difference between e-business and e-commerce might seem like an unimportant distinction for you to make, but a lot rides on knowing those differences!

 E-commerce accounts for nearly 12% of total US retail sales (that’s more than $160 billion), and claiming your slice of the pie depends on having key industry knowledge like you’ll find here.

 Discover how e-commerce vs e-business compare, and why it matters below.

 In a nutshell, e-commerce is the transaction of goods and services on the internet.
 Also known as electronic commerce and e-tail, e-commerce typically refers to the sale of physical goods on the internet although the term can be used to describe any commercial transaction done online.

 Now that you know what e-commerce is, would you like to find out ‘What are the steps to getting started with eCommerce?‘

 Despite a recent slowdown in the industry’s growth rate, total e-commerce sales (retail and digital services) are projected to amount to roughly $765 billion by 2021.

 E-commerce comes in several forms and can be accommodated for many different business models.

 - Business to Consumer (B2C) – an e-commerce business model where a business sells goods or services to an individual consumer.
 For example, when a single consumer purchases clothes online.

 - Business to Business (B2B) – an e-commerce business model where a business sells its goods or services to another business.
 For example, an online business that sells video production services for other businesses to use in their marketing campaigns.